sagol-python-for-neuroscientists/textbook-public/assignment1/HW1.md

     - GitKraken.
     - VS Code Git integration (preferred).
     Class 2 includes instructions how to work with the command line interface, and the installation instructions can be found in `PythonSetup.md` in the course's website.
-Working with the VS Code GUI should be simpler and more intuitive, as I'll show below.
+However, working with the VS Code GUI should be simpler and more intuitive, as I'll show below.
-6. Each tool is a bit different, but what you wish to do is to `clone` the repo to your computer.
+6. The operation we wish to perform is to `clone` the repo to your computer.
 A `clone` operation requires a URL of the respective repo.
-You can obtain it by clicking the __Clone or download__ bottom on the right side of your web repo.
-Copy the link to the repo (the one ending with `.git`).
+You can obtain it by clicking the __Clone or download__ button on the right side of your web repo.
+Copy the link (the one ending with `.git`).
 Open VS Code and press `Ctrl[Cmd] + Shift + P` and type `Git: Clone`.
 Paste the URL to the address bar and choose a folder.
 Click "Open Repository" to open VS Code inside that folder.
 This operation "cloned" the online repo and created a copy of it in your computer.
 You should find inside that folder the `.gitignore` file you created.
 8. Now you can create new files inside this folder with your answers to the HW assignment.
 When you're happy with the changes you've made, you can commit the change.
 Again, the instructions are in the class, but what you should generally do is go to the Git symbol on the left bar (fork-looking), highlight the "Changes" row and choose "Stage All Changes".
 Then you can press the "V" icon on the top and commit the changes to the git tree.
 VS Code (and git) will request a message describing the changes you've made in your last commit, like "added function x" or "HW is complete".
 9. You're now ready to push the changes to the online repo.
 Click the three dots and select "Push".
 Enter your credentials and the files should momentarily appear online.
 9. Finally, the HW should be submitted by sending Hagai by mail (hagaihargil@protonmail.com)